reverentgeek/blog/src/site/presentations.md

 ## You.
 Are.
 Awesome.

 You may not realize it, but you are awesome.
 You have the power to change the world.
-Regardless if you are a student, professional, or “family engineer,” I firmly believe you have amazing potential to impact the people around you in powerful and meaningful ways.
+Regardless if you are a student, professional, or "family engineer," I firmly believe you have amazing potential to impact the people around you in powerful and meaningful ways.
 My goal is to help you realize the awesomeness you already possess and be encouraged to unleash it!

 _Note: This is the keynote I have given for conferences such as That Conference, DevReach, and NDC Oslo._
 [Video](https://www.youtube.com/watch?v=wsjqnrwkXqI) | [Slides](https://speakerdeck.com/reverentgeek/you-are-awesome)

 ## JavaScript: Past, Present, and Future

 Ah, JavaScript!
-Like it or not, it's a “tragically important” language that is “eating the world.”
+Like it or not, it's a "tragically important" language that is "eating the world."
 Hate it?
 Love it?
 Avoid it?
 Embrace it?

 This talk is a parade of face-palm JavaScript fails, history of JavaScript, why it is the way that it is, how it's getting better, and bad jokes sure to get an eye-roll from everyone!
 Along the way, we may even learn a few mistakes to avoid and tips to make our own JavaScript less terrible!